-Liz Flora, Editor.
-Liz joins Jing Daily from Asia Society, where she was a contributor to the Asia Blog in the fields of arts, business, policy, and culture.
-She has also contributed to The Atlantic, Foreign Policy, and Hyphen.
+Liz Flora, Editor-in-Chief.
+Prior to joining Jing Daily in 2013, Liz worked at Asia Society, where she contributed to Asia Blog the fields of arts, business, policy, and culture.
+Her work has also been published in The Atlantic, Roads and Kingdoms, Slate, Foreign Policy, Business of Fashion, artnet News, Skift, and Hyphen.
 Previously, she interned at the Center for a New American Security and the U.S.-China Economic and Security Review Commission.
 She holds a master’s degree in East Asian Languages and Cultures from Columbia University and a bachelor’s degree in international studies from University of Chicago.
+Liz is based in Beijing.

 Plus contributing writers and columnists in Beijing, Shanghai, Chengdu, Hong Kong, Paris, London, New York, Los Angeles, San Francisco, Shanghai, Shenzhen, Sydney, Taipei, and beyond.